tmsick/dotfiles/README.md

 $ brew bundle dump --all --file=- | ./format-brewfile > Brewfile
 ```

-**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked on initialization without any warnings.
+**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked on initialization without any warning.

 ## Vim